Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Limitations, challenges and future directions in biomedical image analysis

 \subsection{Future Directions}

 The transition from scientific research to clinical practice depends on the trustworthiness of computer-aided diagnosis systems and raises profound questions about reliability, uncertainty, and robustness.
 For example, how to detect when the computational algorithms get it wrong?
-Can we predict when the machine learning model fails, and how to make the algorithm robust to changes in real-world conditions and clinical data?
+Can we predict when the machine learning model will fail and how to make the algorithm robust to changes in real-world conditions and clinical data?
 These research questions are of central interest in safety-critical medical applications where accuracy is integral.
 Here we briefly discuss some of the critical challenges and potential future directions in medical image analysis.

-\begin{itemize} \item Learning the right features: The performance of the diagnosis system should not be influenced by the variability across different scanners, settings of the image acquisition, or other clinical conditions of patients.
-Learning discriminative features which are generalizable representations across data sets is an active area of research, however, until substantial progress is made in robustness research, care should be taken when relying on these strategies where precision is vital.
+\begin{itemize} \item \textbf{Learning the right features}: The performance of the diagnosis system should not be influenced by the variability across different scanners, settings of the image acquisition, or other clinical conditions of patients.
+Learning discriminative features, which are generalizable representations across data sets is an active area of research, however, until substantial progress is made in robustness research, caution should be exercised in relying on these strategies where precision is vital.

-\item Knowing when the model does not know: Quantifying uncertainty in tumor segmentation is indispensable in clinical decision making \citep{begoli2019need, jungo2019assessing}.
+\item \textbf{Knowing when the model does not know}: Quantifying uncertainty in tumor segmentation is indispensable in clinical decision-making \citep{begoli2019need, jungo2019assessing}.
 While deep learning-based approaches have achieved remarkable success performance-wise, their practical applicability is limited as models do not produce a measure for prediction uncertainty.
 We expect the research on uncertainty estimation in neuroimaging to increase in the near future.

-\item Detecting when an automated system fails: Deep network based methods are prone to overfitting and hence evaluating the level of accuracy on new clinical data in the absence of ground truth is crucial in automated diagnosis.
+\item \textbf{Detecting when an automated system fails}: Deep network based methods are prone to overfitting and hence evaluating the level of accuracy on new clinical data in the absence of ground truth is crucial in automated diagnosis.
 Methods are required to identify when the system fails and to evaluate the actual performance after implementation when a reference segmentation by an expert is inaccessible.
 This has been previously evaluated only to a very limited extent \citep{valindria2017reverse}.
-Future efforts should further explore this issue before clinical adoption of automated systems.
+Future efforts should further explore this issue before the clinical adoption of automated systems.